-Welcome to Knowing Jesus in a New Way 4: Known in the Morning, our lesson for May 19.
+Welcome to Knowing Jesus in a New Way 4: Known in the Morning.

 This week we enjoy yet another goose-bump raising story, that of Jesus’ appearance to seven disciples at the sea of Galilee, as told in John 21:1-24.